 The genus Ferraria was named in honor of Giovanni Battista Ferrari, who first described a Ferraria in 1633.
-Ferrarias were brought to Europe before the middle of the 17th century and cultivated there as items of interest, in part due to their unusual flowers.
+Ferrarias were brought to Europe before the middle of the 17th century and cultivated there as items of interest in part due to their unusual flowers.

-Growing in spring from underground corms, Ferrarias are primarily grown for their unique and frilly, speckled flowers, which usually range in shades of brown to yellow, violet and blue or combinations of all of these colors and even green.
-Ferrarias last a single day, but established plants will usually produce a large number.
+Growing in spring from underground corms, Ferrarias are primarily grown for their unique and frilly, speckled flowers, which usually range in shades of brown to yellow, violet, and blue or combinations of all of these colors and even green.
+Ferrarias last a single day, but established plants usually produce a large number.

 Growing Conditions and General Care

 Ferrarias are easy bulbs to grow.
-These plants prefer to be located in sun or semi-shade in loamy, well-drained soil just beneath the surface (1-2 inches/2.5-5 cm).
-Plants in too much shade will fail to bloom and will eventually die out.
+These plants prefer to be located in the sun or semi-shade in loamy, well-drained soil just beneath the surface (1-2 inches/2.5-5 cm).
+Plants in too much shade will fail to bloom and eventually die out.
 The rarer species are generally best grown in pots or containers.

-The care of Ferraria corms don’t require too much either.
-Once their spring flowering has completed, the foliage will slowly begin to fade and the Ferraria flowers go dormant in summer.
+The care of Ferraria corms doesn't require too much, either.
+Once their spring flowering has completed, the foliage will slowly begin to fade, and the Ferraria flowers go dormant in summer.
 During this time, all watering should be limited.

-Bring any container-grown plants indoors for over wintering and provide a generous amount of mulch for winter protection to those growing outdoors.
+Bring any container-grown plants indoors for overwintering and provide a generous amount of mulch for winter protection to those growing outdoors.

 Established Ferraria plants will produce large clumps each year.
 These can be easily divided in the spring when overcrowding becomes a problem or if additional plants are desired elsewhere in the garden.